Frequently Asked Questions

 HPU also offers free online tutoring services 24 hours a day, seven days a week.
 Some of the subjects available are in the fields of accounting, biology, chemistry, economics, finance, math, writing, and certain nursing courses.
 Students can access the online tutoring by logging in to their HPU Pipeline account, going to the Resource tab, scrolling down to the “Online Tutoring Services” channel, and clicking on the link.-back to top-

 If a student is missing for more than 24 hours and the University has reason to believe, after an investigation conducted by the Director of Security and Safety, that a student is missing, the Director will notify the Honolulu Police Department.
-Also, the Associate Vice President of Student Affairs will contact the student’s emergency contact no later than 24 hours after the student is determined to be missing.-back to top-
+Also, the Dean of Students will contact the student’s emergency contact no later than 24 hours after the student is determined to be missing.-back to top-

 Per the HPU policy, a student may be considered to be a"missing student" if the students' absence is contrary to his/her usual pattern of behavior and unusual circumstances may have caused the absence.
 Such circumstances could include a reasonable/reliable report or suspicion that the missing student may be endangered.
 Examples may include the missing person is the victim of foul play, is in a life-threatening situation, or has been with persons who may endanger the student's welfare.

 Any and all reports of missing students shall be directed to the Director of Security and Safety (808-236-3597).
 The Director of Security and Safety will generate a missing person report and initiate an investigation with the assistance of University personnel as appropriate.
 Should the Director of Security and Safety determine that the student is missing and has been missing for more than 24 hours, the Director will notify the Honolulu Police Department.
 We encourage all parents and guardians to talk to their student to identify an emergency contact person with updated contact information.
 For more information, contact the Director of Security and Safety. -back to top-